-Criminal activity
+Criminal activity, duty to withdraw

-- 3-109 (1) If, in the course of obtaining the information and taking the steps required in Rule 3-100 [Client identification], 3-102 (2) [Verification] or 3-103 [Identifying directors, shareholders and owners], or while retained by a client, a lawyer knows or ought to know that he or she is or would be assisting a client in fraud or other illegal conduct, the lawyer must withdraw from representation of the client. - (2) This rule applies to all matters for which a lawyer is retained before or after this division comes into force.
+- 3-109 (1) If, in the course of obtaining the information and taking the steps required in Rule 3-100 [Requirement to identify client], 3-102 (2) [Requirement to verify client identity], 3-103 [Requirement to identify directors, shareholders and owners] or 3-110 [Monitoring], or at any other time while retained by a client, a lawyer knows or ought to know that he or she is or would be assisting a client in fraud or other illegal conduct, the lawyer must withdraw from representation of the client. - (2) This rule applies to all matters for which a lawyer is retained before or after this division comes into force.